we collect data on marine wildlife

 The Trust's innovative Pinger Trial is continuing to gather data on the effectiveness and practicalities of acoustic deterents to deter cetaceans away from fishing nets.

-The Cornwall Wildlife Trusts Living Seas team are partners in an exciting new interreg (EU) funded project called PANACHE (Protected Area Network Across the Channel Ecosystem).
+The Cornwall Wildlife Trusts Living Seas team took part in and Interreg (EU) funded project called PANACHE (Protected Area Network Across the Channel Ecosystem) between 2013 and 2015.
 PANACHE aims to better the protection and management of the marine environment through the development of Marine Protected Areas (MPAs) in the English Channel Area.

 A major issue facing the protection of our marine environment is the threat of non native and invasive species.
 The Investigate Invasive campaign and Marine Science Project aims to identify non-native invasive species that threaten the habitats and native wildlife of Cornwall and the Isles of Scilly.